cliu-/scaling_pg/README.md

 ![multi-tenant dataset after sharding](https://github.com/cliu-/scaling_pg/blob/master/multi-tenant%20dataset%20after%20sharding.jpg)

 SQL query is started from client side, and sent to the Citus master node initially.
 The master node parses the SQL statement and finds out which tenant it's querying and which worker the query should be forwarded to.
-The master does not deal with the SQL statements, but forward them different workers.
+The master does not deal with the SQL statements, but forwards them to different workers.

-Return to our case, we need to deal with more than 500 write-intensive queries per second on our postgres database.
+Return to our case, we need to deal with more than 500 writing queries per second on our postgres database.
 If we have a Citus cluster with some workers, the queries will be forwarded to different workers based on its ```tenantid``` for parallel processing.
-Will the master node be the new bottleneck?
+In this way, the workload of each worker will be reduced.
+However, will the master node be the new bottleneck?
 Negative.
-Master node plays a coordinator role in Citus cluster, it just does some slightly analysis for incoming SQL statements and then forward them to workers.
+Master node plays a coordinator role in Citus cluster, it just does some slightly analysis for incoming SQL statements and then forwards them to workers.
 If you worry about that, as well as high availability, you can easily set up multiple hot standby master nodes for load balancing by leveraging [streaming replication](#streaming-replication).

 ## In Conclusion